brittola/basic-calculator/README.md

 What i learned on this project:
 - How to replace specific characters on a string;
-- How to convert a string in a math expression;
+- How to convert a string on a math expression;

 ![image](https://user-images.githubusercontent.com/99913525/169884801-a8c5268e-20d4-4d7c-b935-2241f2871a69.png)